 Here are VERC’s policy goals in making a 21st-century grid in Virginia a reality:

 - Establish a well-designed, competitive retail electricity market.
 Competitive retail electricity markets have been established in several states, leading to greater consumer choice, reduced energy bills, and higher levels of innovation.
-One of the most successful markets has been in the Electric Reliability Council of Texas (ERCOT) region, which covers most of the state.
-The principal reason for this success is that Texas decided to “quarantine” the utility monopolies—limiting them to owning and operating the wires (the transmission and distribution grid).
+A signature aspect of a well-designed market is to limit monopoly utilities to owning and operating the wires – the transmission and distribution grid.
 The grid is the only part of the electric system that can arguably be considered a natural monopoly.
-Virginia should enact a similar quarantine of the monopoly.
-Such a limitation would open up Virginia’s electricity market to a wide range of retail energy service companies, including those that aggregate customers hosting distributed energy resources (DERs) like solar and storage.
+This market structure would open up Virginia’s electricity market to a wide range of retail energy service companies, including those that aggregate customers hosting distributed energy resources (DERs) like solar and storage.

 - Establish an independent grid operator.
 To eliminate conflicts of interest, an independent grid operator with no financial stake in the grid infrastructure or the competitive markets should operate the electric distribution system.
 An independent grid operator, PJM, already runs the regional high-voltage transmission grid that includes Virginia and all or part of thirteen other states.